Charles R. Barber: Career

 First elected alderman of the first ward in Erie at the age of 27, Barber served two terms on the Erie city council and became the city mayor in 1936, serving three terms in office.
 He resigned during the last year of his third term to become Secretary of Welfare under Governor James H. Duff in February 1947.
 He was elected State Treasurer in 1948 and assumed office on May 2, 1949.
 He was elected Pennsylvania Auditor General in November 1952 and assumed office on May 5, 1953.
-He served served on the Delaware River Joint Toll Bridge Commission, the General State Authority, the Delaware River Port Authority, and the Pennsylvania Teachers Retirement Board and participated in more than twenty civic and fraternal organizations.
+He served on the Delaware River Joint Toll Bridge Commission, the General State Authority, the Delaware River Port Authority, and the Pennsylvania Teachers Retirement Board and participated in more than twenty civic and fraternal organizations.

 Groomed as a GOP candidate for governor during the 1950s, Barber's political career ended when he underwent major surgery and left public service.
 He then worked for a decade as a consultant to an engineering firm in Harrisburg before retiring.